 Office of Graduate Admission

 A limited number of graduate assistantships are available on a competitive basis to all qualified full-time applicants.
-Graduate Assistants, who receive tuition remission and a stipend, supervise undergraduate laboratory activities.
-All applicants for graduate assistantships must submit *Graduate Record Examination (GRE) scores (General and Subject tests) with their application.
+Graduate Assistants, who receive tuition remission and a stipend, supervise undergraduate laboratory activities, and tutor students.

 With an M.S. in Chemistry from St. John’s, you’ll be desirable to employers in and beyond science.
 You’ll be eligible for careers in exciting areas of growth, including:

 - Industrial chemistry: Research and development, quality control and production, technical sales, marketing and support